 Following and regularly reviewing National Cyber Security Centre advice for support in cyber security preparedness and mitigation work / Using the NCSC's free Web Check and Mail Check services to help protect from cyber-attacks.

 7. Failure of IT systems

-- · MIS/IT system failure at final entry deadline - MIS/IT system failure during exams preparation - MIS/IT system failure at results release time
+- IT system corruption affecting candidates' work - MIS/IT system failure at final entry deadline - MIS/IT system failure during exams preparation - · MIS/IT system failure at results release time will: